djoshea/neuropixel-utils/docs/acknowledgements.md

 ## Support

-If you have any issues using this code with your data, please look for any similar (existing Github issues)[https://github.com/djoshea/neuropixel-utils/issues] or file a new issue there.
+If you have any issues using this code with your data, please look for any similar [existing Github issues](https://github.com/djoshea/neuropixel-utils/issues) or file a new issue there.
 Please don't email me straight away unless there's some need for confidentiality, as I'll most likely ask you to file a Github issue anyway.
 Across multiple repositiories, this policy helps me keep track of what needs to be fixed, and also helps other users who may have been encountering similar issues.

 Thanks!
-Dan